 Many anti-mosquito torch makers recommend burning the torch all day or all night.
 The fire produces more smoke than a long-burning fire and eventually completely stops mosquitoes from entering the area.

 campers sometimes put more writing to light a fire for a few hours before going to bed to keep flies, insects, and insects away, overnight

 Lighting a fire that only burns for a few minutes is not enough to stop mosquitoes.

 A Fire Pit Can Be Effective – It Keeps Mosquitoes 8-9 Feet Away

 There is no scientific evidence that mosquitoes can get kept away from arson.
 However, campers & those who like to spend time outside often say that mosquitoes stay away from fires.
 The distance considered mosquito-free is usually 8-9 feet from the fire in the case of a fire pit.

 Anti-mosquito torch torches are recommended to get kept about 3 feet away.
 It means that a small fire, such as a flashlight or a candle, keeps mosquitoes away within a radius of only 3 feet.
 The smaller the fire, the more sources of fire will get needed to keep mosquitoes away.
 When it keeps mosquitoes away, torches are less effective.

 Essential Oils And Aromatic Plants Enhance The Efficiency Of The Fire

-Essential oils are known as a natural mosquito repellent.
+Essential oils are natural mosquito repellent.
 Some essential oil diffusers use only a tiny candle to spread a small fire in the air.
 Burning essential oils around the house or even during camping is one of the techniques to limit the number of mosquitoes.